 Hormones and How They Relate to Fibromyalgia

 Because of hypothalamus dysfunction, a resulting cascade of hormone imbalances can occur.
 The hypothalamus helps with thyroid regulation.
-What makes this situation even more complex is that the thyroid, in turn, also helps to support the hypothalamus.
-Additionally, a thyroid gland that is under-functioning both increases the severity of fibromyalgia symptoms and increases the risk of developing it.
+What makes this situation even more complex is that the thyroid also helps to support the hypothalamus.
+Additionally, a thyroid gland that is under-functioning both increases the severity of Fibromyalgia symptoms and increases the risk of developing it.

 Hypothyroidism and Fibromyalgia share some of the same symptoms.
-If the thyroid balance isn’t corrected, it will continue to be one of the underlying causes/contributors to Fibromyalgia.
+If we don’t correct the thyroid balance, it will continue to be one of the underlying causes/contributors to Fibromyalgia.

 The cells in the body need thyroid hormone for energy.
-The part of the cell that is responsible for energy production is called the mitochondria.
-Lots of things can degrade the mitochondria including low-functioning thyroid, Fibromyalgia, and a compromised or weakened immune system.
-When the mitochondria are affected by this, the entire immune system is compromised which can lead to increased vulnerability to infections and toxins.
+The part of the cell responsible for energy production is called the mitochondria.
+Lots of things can degrade the mitochondria, including low-functioning thyroid, Fibromyalgia, and a compromised or weakened immune system.
+When these affect the mitochondria, it compromises the entire immune system, which can lead to increased vulnerability to infections and toxins.
 Additionally, other hormonal imbalances follow.

-At Renewed Vitality, our treatment for fibromyalgia always includes a comprehensive thyroid panel of tests.
+At Renewed Vitality, our treatment for Fibromyalgia always includes a comprehensive thyroid panel of tests.
 Most physicians only test the TSH (thyroid-stimulating hormone) level.
 Ours is all-inclusive and looks at the function of every aspect of the thyroid.
-Dr. Spurlock is up-to-date and years ahead of other physicians on properly diagnosing and treating thyroid disease.
+Dr. Spurlock is up-to-date and years ahead of other physicians in properly diagnosing and treating thyroid disease.

 A low-functioning thyroid can mimic some of the symptoms of Fibromyalgia such as muscle pain, joint pain, fatigue, and more.
 Getting your thyroid functioning properly will help tremendously with Fibromyalgia pain relief.

 Estrogen helps to regulate serotonin levels.
-One of the roles of serotonin is that it affects our sensitivity to pain.
+One role of serotonin is that it affects our sensitivity to pain.
 Additionally, estrogen plays a role in keeping adequate amounts of synovial fluid in the joints.
 This not only helps to prevent arthritis, but keeps the joints lubricated, and thus less painful.